ministryofjustice/security-guidance/principles/identify-protect-detect-respond-recover.md

 RESPOND is the core standard to define the minimum of how organisations should respond to attacks and requires:

-* development and maintainence of an incident response & management plan (including reporting, roles and responsibilities);
+* development and maintenance of an incident response & management plan (including reporting, roles and responsibilities);
-* development and maintennce of communication plans, particularly to relevant supervisory bodies, law enforcement and responsible organisations such as the NCSC;
+* development and maintenance of communication plans, particularly to relevant supervisory bodies, law enforcement and responsible organisations such as the NCSC;
-* regular testing of the incidement response & management plan;
+* regular testing of the incident response & management plan;
 * assessment and implementation of mitigating measures on discovery of an incident (successful attack); and
-* post-incident reviews to ensure feedback into the iteration of the incidement response & management plan.
+* post-incident reviews to ensure feedback into the iteration of the incident response & management plan.

 ### RECOVER